 2019 voluntary vessel slowdown trial – Now activated

 In 2019, the ECHO Program, working in close collaboration with marine transportation industry partners, is coordinating the implementation of another voluntary vessel slowdown trial over an expanded geographic area that includes both Haro Strait and Boundary Pass, which was identified by Fisheries and Oceans Canada in 2019 as key killer whale foraging areas.

 The goal of the trial is to maximize the benefits to the southern resident killer whales by ensuring as many ship operators as possible participate in the trial by slowing their ships down.
 Ship operators are encouraged to transit at reduced speeds through the Haro Strait and Boundary Pass voluntary vessel slowdown trial area where safe and operationally feasible.

 - Haro Strait and Boundary Pass.
 In 2019, Fisheries and Oceans Canada identified both Haro Strait and Boundary Pass as ‘Key Foraging Areas’ for southern resident killer whales

 - The total distance of the 2019 voluntary vessel slowdown trial area is 29.6 nautical miles, an increase of 15.1 nautical miles from previous ECHO Program ship slowdown trials

 - The trial area includes:

 - Two optional slowdown areas where vessels should only participate if it is navigationally safe for them to do so

 - Transition zones before and after the trial area where ships are encouraged to slow down to the appropriate speed prior to entering the trial area

 - Download a full sized map here

-- Once activated, the slowdown trial will continue to September 30, 2019 with two-week extensions to no later than October 31 if the whales are still confirmed present in the area
+- The slowdown trial will continue to September 30, 2019 with two-week extensions to no later than October 31 if the whales are still confirmed present in the area

 - 14.5 kn or less speed through the water for vehicle carriers, cruise and container ships